 Heel Fissures

-Heel fissures, also known as cracked heels can be a simple cosmetic problem and a nuisance, but can also lead to serious medical problems.
-Heel fissures occur when the skin on the bottom, the outer edge of the heel becomes hard, dry and flaky, sometimes causing deep fissures that can be painful or bleed.
+Heel fissures, also known as cracked heels, can be a simple cosmetic problem and a nuisance but can also lead to serious medical problems.
+They occur when the skin on the bottom, the outer edge of the heel, becomes hard, dry, and flaky, sometimes causing deep fissures that can be painful or bleed.

 Cause